starkinfra/sdk-node/README.md

 ### Create StaticBrcodes

+BR codes store information represented by Pix QR Codes, which are used to send or receive Pix transactions in a convenient way.
 StaticBrcodes store account information via a BR code or an image (QR code) that represents a PixKey and a few extra fixed parameters, such as an amount and a reconciliation ID.
 They can easily be used to receive Pix transactions.